ClairePalandri/ClairePalandri.github.io/_pages/misc.md

   - [Causal inference in observational studies, Theory & Methods](../docs/causal_inference.pdf)
 <span style="font-size:0.8em;">
 Using regression to uncover the causal effect of a treatment on a population.\\
 a.
 Underlying theoretical framework: potential outcomes\\
 b.
 Applied methods (RDD, IV...); equivalence of the regression slope estimate in terms of potential outcomes\\
 c.
 Improving inferences (matching & controls, falsification tests, randomization inference...)
 </span>

   - [Assumptions of the classical linear regression model (and what to do when they fail)](../docs/CLRM&estimators.pdf)
 <span style="font-size:0.8em;">
 The two documents above mainly paint the textbook picture, which rests on a lot of assumptions.
-What are they & what do they imply?</span>
+What are they and what do they imply?</span>
     - <span style="font-size:0.8em;"> Typical assumptions</span>
     - <span style="font-size:0.8em;"> What do they provide?
 (Estimator properties)</span>
     - <span style="font-size:0.8em;"> What to do when they are violated?</span>